Freedomland U.S.A.: Intra-park transport

 A two-passenger double Von Roll (VR101) sky ride, the Tucson Mining Company Sky Ride, traveled between the Old Southwest and Old Chicago sections of the park.
 The ride used gondolas manufactured by Gangloff Cabins, supposedly obtained from the 1958 Brussels World's Fair, and designed as replicas of ore cars.
 Sixty-four gondolas were used.
 The attraction was the company's first Double Von Roll 101 sky ride.
 The attraction contained two extended cables, although guests perceived these as four cables, two traveling in each direction.
 For the 1960 and 1961 seasons, the sky ride was a round trip only, but starting in 1962, guests could board at Chicago.

 Little Old New York (1850–1900)

-This section was geographically located at the north end of the park, and depicted New York City as it appeared in the late 19th century.
-Little Old New York was geographically closest to the main entrance, and as such, contained an information booth, stroller rental, and lockers.
+The Little Old New York section, at the north end of the park, was closest to the main entrance and contained an information booth, stroller rental, and lockers.
+It depicted New York City as it appeared in the late 19th century.
 Attractions included: